Fit as a Mama Bear

 Your body adapts quickly, which is great, but it also means doing the same workout over and over will eventually stop working.

-If you’ve been following the same strength routine for 6+ weeks, it’s time to switch things up.
-You can do that by:
+If you’ve been following the same routine for 6+ weeks and things feel easier (or results have stalled), it’s time to change something.

 • Adding weight to your exercises